benroberts999/ampsci/doc/00-compilation.md

-# Compilation
+\page compilation Compilation

-:::: Compilation instructions for Linux, Mac, and Windows
+\brief Compilation instructions for Linux, Mac, and Windows

+# Getting started

 * Easiest method is to use provided shell scripts `install-dependencies.sh` (which installs the required packages/compilers), and `setup.sh` (which compiles ampsci)
   * These might not work on all systems, meaning a manual setup will be required.
 * You can also compile using the provided Makefile:
-* Copy "doc/examples/Makefile" from doc/ directory to the working directory
+* Copy "doc/Makefile" from doc/ directory to the working directory
-  * `cp ./doc/examples/Makefile ./`
+  * `cp ./doc/Makefile ./`
 * All programs compiled using the Makefile (run `make`)
 * The file _Makefile_ has some basic compilation options.
 It's currently set up to work on most linux systems; you may need to change a few options for others (see below)
 * Tested with g++ and clang++ on linux and mac

 ## Dependencies / Requirements